Your garden is a living breathing system that needs to take in fresh air and expel waste air and heat.

 Closed Loop Grow Rooms:

-What is CO2 and do I need it?
+What is CO2 and do I need it in my grow room?

 Check out some more examples of open-loop ventilation setups:

 Here are some more examples of closed-loop ventilation setups as well: